notaz/picodrive/platform/base_readme.txt

 @@3.
 "Bilinear filtering"
 If this is enabled, PSP hardware will apply bilinear filtering on the resulting image, making it smoother, but blurry.

 @@3.
+"Gamma adjustment"
+Color gamma can be adjusted with this.

+@@3.
+"Black level"
+This can be used to reduce unwanted "ghosting" effect for dark games, by making black pixels brighter.
+Use in conjunction with "gamma adjustment" for more effect.

+@@3.
 "Wait for vsync"
 Wait for the screen to finish updating before switching to next frame, to avoid tearing.